microsoft/debug-adapter-protocol/specification.md

 The request configures the debugger's response to thrown exceptions.

-If an exception is configured to break, a 'stopped' event is fired (with reason 'exception').
+If an exception is configured to break, a `stopped` event is fired (with reason `exception`).

-Clients should only call this request if the capability 'exceptionBreakpointFilters' returns one or more filters.
+Clients should only call this request if the corresponding capability `exceptionBreakpointFilters` returns one or more filters.

 ```typescript
 interface SetExceptionBreakpointsRequest extends Request {